joesingo/cms/readme.md

 * <span id="page-config">**Config section**</span>

     This section is written in YAML and defines various configuration options for the page.
-The options specified here are passed to the templating engine to render the page template, so which options you need to specify depends on what your template looks like!
+The options specified here are passed as variable to the page template, so which options you need to specify depends on what your template looks like!

     However, some options are special and are used by cms itself:

-    * **template:** The template to use to render the page.
+    * **template** (required): The template to use to render the page.
 This should be a filename relative to the templates directory.

     * **base_config:** A file to inherit the config section from.
 The entire